usaid-cs/yesterday-i-learned/random.md

 1. In the UK, white walking canes are for blind people, and white/red striped canes are for deaf *and* blind people.
 This convention does not exist elsewhere.
 1. [Introduce yourself to the neighbors you share a wall/floor/ceiling with.
 If anyone is annoyed by loud music or pot smoke or whatever, it makes them more likely to come directly to you instead of the landlord.](https://www.reddit.com/r/AskReddit/comments/6ndu3g/what_is_your_first_apartment_tip/dk8rfqf/)
 1. Ed448-Goldilocks is more secure than Ed25519.
 "Nobody uses it despite it being very interesting from a mathematical and performance point of view because it's much slower than Curve25519, there aren't many good implementations, and Curve25519's security bounds are already good enough."
-1. If you quit a job without notice, [you are still entitled however much vacation pay accrued.](https://www.reddit.com/r/PersonalFinanceCanada/comments/7anbik/quit_a_job_without_notice_am_i_entitled_to/)
 1. The geometric mean is just the nth root of the product of n different numbers.
 It is like the usual mean, except you use the product instead of the sum.
 1. [PCBs](https://en.wikipedia.org/wiki/Printed_circuit_board) are made with fiberglass.
 1. "No VPN provider is going to risk jail to protect a $20 a month subscriber." - Attributed to someone who goes by Grugq.